owahl/NumericalMethodsAlgorithms/falsePosition/README.md

 # falsePosition Algorithm
 The falsePosition function uses the false position method to calculate the root of a given mathematical function.
-The false position method is a closed method that uses bracketing to close in on the root of the function.
+The false position method is a closed method that uses bracketing to close in on the root of a given function.

 **NOTE:** You *MUST* use the function handle "@(var)func" in order to input the desired mathematical function.
-Create the function using this method before using the function.
+Create the mathematical function using this method before using the falsePosition function.

 **Input:**
 * func = the function being evaluated